 Warehouse Inventory Management Best Practices

-From organizing your floor plan to making a switch to automated warehouse management systems, here are six best practices for warehouse inventory management and how they can benefit your business.
+From organizing your floor plan to making a switch to automated warehouse management systems, here are seven best practices for warehouse inventory management in 2023.

 1. Minimize Manual Input

 Manual tasks are often time-consuming and prone to human error.

 Instead of manually counting your inventory, you can utilize automated solutions like warehouse drones, sensors, wearable devices and RFID tags to help you track and manage your warehouse inventory.

 Using cycle counting, you can calculate your inventory items in sections, allowing you to evaluate inconsistencies.
 The cycle length will depend on your inventory’s product group or type and warehouse zone or section.

 For example, higher-valued items should be counted more frequently.

 While there are different ways to perform a cycle count, here’s an example of a cycle counting process using ABC classification: